-Among the myriad non-Christian philosophical diversions of the East, in crude pagan Devil worship and in satanic cults, as well as in the neospiritualism of the intellectuals, one finds Satan's grand design to negate the love of God.
-As J. B. Phillips remarked, 'Somehow Christians must recapture on a grand scale this basic certainty that God is love.
-Unless they do, unless they feel it and know it, and show it, and live it, it is unlikely that the surrounding world, burdened by the apparent contradictions and all the ills and accidents of this mortal life, will ever grasp the fundamental fact of all creation.'-Making Men Whole, pages 45, 46.
+Among the myriad non-Christian philosophical diversions of the East, in crude pagan devil worship and in satanic cults, as well as in the neospiritualism of the intellectuals, one finds Satan's grand design to negate the love of God.
+As J. B. Phillips remarked, "Somehow Christians must recapture on a grand scale this basic certainty that God is love.
+Unless they do, unless they feel it and know it, and show it, and live it, it is unlikely that the surrounding world, burdened by the apparent contradictions and all the ills and accidents of this mortal life, will ever grasp the fundamental fact of all creation."-Making Men Whole, pp. 45,

 A life of loving service and self-denial does not come naturally.
 It must be nurtured.
 The carnal heart fights for the ascendancy.
-Every tendency towards the assertion of self must be suppressed, every effort towards self-preservation must be resisted.
-The Devil does not willingly give up the control of a life to the reign of God's love.
-'Love cannot live without action, and every act increases, strengthens, and extends it. . .
-Love works not for profit nor reward; yet God has ordained that great gain shall be the certain result of every labour of love.'-Testimonies, vol. 2, page 135.
+Every tendency toward the assertion of self must be suppressed, every effort toward self-preservation must be resisted.
+The devil does not willingly give up the control of a life to the reign of God's love.
+"Love cannot live without action, and every act increases, strengthens, and extends it....
+Love works not for profit nor reward; yet God has ordained that great gain shall be the certain result of every labor of love."-Testimonies, vol. 2, p.
+135.